-Because I don’t want to constantly be ordering oodles of craft supplies on Amazon or venturing out to find a certain color of glitter for a project, every single easy craft idea I added to my list uses stuff I already have around the house.
+Because I don’t want to constantly be ordering oodles of craft supplies on Amazon or venturing out to find a certain color of glitter for a project, every single easy kids crafts idea I added to my list uses stuff I already have around the house.

-Sure, I love crafting with my kiddos, who are 8 and 4, but you know what else I love?
+Sure, I love doing kid crafts with my kiddos, who are 8 and 4, but you know what else I love?

 Easy projects that don’t require me to do tons of planning or spend a lot of money.